-This sustainability-themed housing unit is in its fifth year of existence!
+This sustainability-themed housing unit is five years old!
 The 10-person suite is located downhill in Latin Way.
 Living in the Green House is similar to living in other special interest houses, except instead of focusing on a language or religion, it is meant to build an intentional community of students interested in issues surrounding sustainability.
 The house is filled with students with a wide range of interests and background knowledge.
 Those living in the house are expected to support and/or take part in the environmental student groups on campus.
 Additionally, all members of the Green House are expected to complete a sustainability-based project during their residency in the house.

 The Green House is an intended focal point for the environmental community on Tufts campus.
 It brings Eco-friendly students, organizations, and faculty together to promote knowledge and passion for sustainable living.
 The house provides a living space for students looking for a more sustainable way of life, as well as a meeting space for the larger environmentally interested community on campus.